House of Lords Act 1999

 The House of Lords Act 1999 (c.
-34) is an Act of the Parliament of the United Kingdom that reformed the House of Lords, one of the chambers of Parliament.
-The Act was given Royal Assent on 11 November 1999.
+34) is an act of the Parliament of the United Kingdom which reformed the House of Lords, one of the chambers of Parliament.
+The Act was given royal assent on 11 November 1999.
 For centuries, the House of Lords had included several hundred members who inherited their seats (hereditary peers); the Act removed such a right.
-However, as part of a compromise, the Act did permit ninety-two hereditary peers to remain in the House on an interim basis.
+However, as part of a compromise, the Act allowed ninety-two hereditary peers to remain in the House.
 Another ten were created life peers to enable them to remain in the House.